quicwg/ops-drafts/draft-ietf-quic-manageability.md

-A typical handshake starts with the client sending of a Client Initial datagram as shown in {{fig-client-initial}}, which elicits a Server Initial datagram as shown in {{fig-server-initial}} typically containing three packets: an Initial packet with the Server Initial, a Handshake packet with the rest of the server's side of the TLS handshake, and initial 1-RTT data, if present.
+A typical handshake starts with the client sending of a Client Initial datagram as shown in {{fig-client-initial}}, which elicits a Server Initial datagram as shown in {{fig-server-initial}} typically containing three packets: an Initial packet with the beginning of the server's side of the TLS handshake, a Handshake packet with the rest of the server's side of the TLS handshake, and initial 1-RTT data, if present.

-The Client Completion datagram contains at least one Handshake packet and some also include an Initial packet.
+The Client Completion datagram contains at least one Handshake packet and could also include an Initial packet.

-Datagrams that contain a Client Initial Packet (Client Initial, Server Initial, and some Client Completion) contain at least 1200 octets of UDP payload.
+Datagrams that contain an Initial packet (Client Initial, Server Initial, and some Client Completion) contain at least 1200 octets of UDP payload.
 This protects against amplification attacks and verifies that the network path meets the requirements for the minimum QUIC IP packet size;